-Easy crock pot pork tenderloin takes less than 10 minutes to prepare and slow cooks to perfection in 4 hours.
-Made with wholesome ingredients and no onion soup mix packet, this melt in your mouth pork comes with its own gravy.
+Easy Crock Pot Pork Tenderloin takes less than 10 minutes to prepare and slow cooks to perfection in about 2 hours.
+Made with wholesome ingredients and no onion soup mix packet, this comes with its own gravy.
+A family favorite!

-- About Crock Pot Pork Tenderloin
+- About Pork Tenderloin in Crock Pot

-- How to Make Crockpot Pork Tenderloin
+- How to Make Crock Pot Pork Tenderloin

-About Crock Pot Pork Tenderloin
+About Pork Tenderloin in Crock Pot

-If you like pork tenderloin, onions, garlic and red wine, then you will love this pork!
-Why?
-Here are a few reasons:
+If you like pork tenderloin, onions, garlic, and red wine, then you will love this pork!

 - It takes less than 10 minutes to prepare and is super fantastically easy thanks to the slow cooker.